 The College provides education and prevention resources related to the use of alcohol, tobacco, opioid, and other drugs.
 The College utilizes educational strategies to increase awareness of drug, alcohol, or tobacco use.
 In response to the nationwide heroin and opioid epidemic, incoming full-time students are required to participate in prevention awareness training, and incoming part-time students are provided with resources that alert and educate them regarding heroin and opioid addiction and prevention.
+The College recognizes that substance use at work or school may indicate a serious mental health crisis.
+Out of care and concern for the entire College community, FCC encourages students to seek non-punitive, confidential support for substance use through Counseling and Wellness services; the College encourages employees to seek non-punitive, confidential support for substance Program.

-Any student, employee, visitor, guest, or volunteer who uses illicit drugs or alcohol, or abuses any drug on College premises or during a College-sponsored activity may be subject to prosecution and punishment by the civil authorities.
+Any student, employee, visitor, guest, or volunteer who uses illicit drugs or alcohol, or use of any drug on College premises or during a College-sponsored activity may be subject to prosecution and punishment by the civil authorities.
 Students and employees may also be subject to disciplinary proceedings by the College.